GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 kubectl proxy -p $KUBE_PROXY_PORT
 ```

-In your main terminal, run:
+And then in your main terminal, run:

 ```shell
 KUBE_PROXY_PORT=8080